Call for Knowledge Translation Proposals

 Knowledge Translation (KT) Requirements

-The proposed KT activities must align with Dialogue McGill’s Research Program and target the topic of access to health and social services for the English-speaking communities in Quebec.
-Activities can be virtual, in-person, and/or hybrid.
+Align with Dialogue McGill’s Research Program and target the topic of access to health and social services for the English-speaking communities in Quebec.
+Applications must specify how proposed activities focus on and benefit these communities.

 Examples of Eligible KT Activities:

-Literature reviews, technical reports, clinical guidelines, and publications for provision of health services to English-speaking patients in Quebec
+Producing literature reviews, technical reports, clinical guidelines, and publications for provision of health services to English-speaking patients in Quebec

 Ethics approval